ossamamehmood/Hacktoberfest/readme.md

-# Hacktoberfest2021 OPEN FIRST PR---its a very good project and get a free tshirt.
+# Hacktoberfest 2021 OPEN FIRST Pull Request ---its a very good project and get a free tshirt.
 ![Hacktoberfest 2021](static/logo.png)

 Make your first Pull Request and earn a free tee from GitHub!